yangasahi/Kitura-SOS-Workshop/ServerSetUp.md

 First, stop your server, let's add the ability to connect to it with a WebSocket connection.

-Open up the `MyWebSocketService.swift` file in the Services folder of your project, and add the following code underneath your import statement for `Foundation`:
+Open up the `MyWebSocketService.swift` file in the Services folder of your project, and add the following code underneath your import statement for `LoggerAPI`:

 ```swift
 import KituraWebSocket